July 1, 2014 – June 30, 2016

 f) In the case of an Assistant Professor

-iii) during the pre-tenure period an Assistant Professor who has been reviewed for but denied promotion to the rank of Associate Professor has the right of appeal which would normally arise from a decision following a periodic review.
+- iii) during the pre-tenure period an Assistant Professor who has been reviewed for but denied promotion to the rank of Associate Professor in a decision made by the President has the right of appeal.

 g) A decision not to grant a tenured appointment on the expiry of the maximum period for a term appointment with review will normally be followed by a one-year terminal appointment.
 If the decision not to grant a tenured appointment is received after December 1 of the academic year following the review year, the period of notice of termination will include one complete academic year in addition to any months remaining in the academic year in which the notice of termination is received.
 If, however, the current term appointment with review has one year or longer to run at the date of the decision not to grant a tenured appointment, notice of intention not to renew the appointment shall be given at least twelve (12) months prior to termination date of the current appointment and this notice shall be sufficient to comply with Article 7.01 below.